halbs13/Dynamics-NAV-Payroll/au-payroll-setup-work-cover.md

 |:---------------------------------|:---------------------------------------|
 |**Code**|	This field is used to enter a unique identification code for the Work Cover Rate.
 |**Name**|	This field is used to enter a name for this Work Cover Rate.
 |**Rate %**|	This field is used to enter the rate applicable when calculating the Work Cover Provision.
-This percentage is applied to the value of the [Pay Transaction Types](au-payroll-setup-pay-transaction-types.md) that have the “Apply to Workers Compensation” parameter ticked.
+This percentage is applied to the value of the [Pay Transaction Types](au-payroll-setup-pay-transaction-types.md) that have the “Apply to Work Cover” parameter ticked.
 |**Cost Tran.
 Posting Group**|	This field is used to determine the debit General Ledger account.
 Select a Transaction Posting Group from the **ArrowDown**.
 |**Provision Tran.
 Posting Group**|	This field is used to determine the credit General Ledger account.
 Select a Transaction Posting Group from the **ArrowDown**.